-In this particular case you can see that the insulation in the attic space doesn’t reach the corner of the eaves properly and this in turn has caused a cold spot which has resulted in mould forming in the room below.
+Not many people realise how badly fitting insulation can cause mould to form.
+In this particular case you can see that the insulation in the attic space doesn’t reach the corner of the eaves properly.
+This in turn has caused a cold spot which has resulted in mould forming in the room below.
 As we all tend to use our attic space for storage, we can inadvertently moved loose insulation unknown to ourselves while putting things into and taking things out of our attic.

-Insulating your attic effectively will keep warm air in the main area of the house and your attic will remain cold as a result.
+Insulating your attic effectively will keep warm air in the main area of the house.
+Your attic will remain cold as a result.
 As long as it is dry up there, this shouldn’t cause any issues if you’re only going up every now and then to grab a box.

 Problems arise when moisture gets into the attic area and as you can see in this example it is exactly what happened.